Orderability of link quandles: Introduction

 The paper is organized as follows.
 Section \ref{definitions-known-results} recalls some basic definitions, examples and results that are needed in subsequent sections.
-In Section \ref{properties-orderable-quandle}, we derive some basic properties of orderings on quandles.
-We prove that any linear order on a quandle must be of restricted type (Theorem \ref{th2}).
-We show that certain disjoint unions and direct products of orderable quandles are orderable (Proposition \ref{prop6} and Proposition \ref{prop1}).
+In Section \ref{properties-orderable-quandle}, we derive some basic properties of orderings on quandles and prove that any linear order on a quandle must be of restricted type (Theorem \ref{th2}).
+In Section \ref{construction-order-quandles-automorphisms}, we define action of a quandle and prove that if a quandle acts faithfully on a well-ordered set by order-preserving bijections, then it is right-orderable (Theorem \ref{th5}).
+The converse holds for right-orderable semi-latin quandles.
+We show that certain disjoint unions, direct products and extensions of orderable quandles are orderable (Proposition \ref{prop6}, Proposition \ref{prop1} and Proposition \ref{orderable-extensions}).
+We also obtain the group of order-preserving automorphisms of natural orderable-quandles arising from orderable groups (Proposition \ref{order-aut-conj} and Proposition \ref{order-aut-alex}).
 Section \ref{orderability-general-quandle} discusses orderability of some general quandles.
-We determine some conditions for the failure of left-orderability of a quandle $Q$ for which the natural map $Q\to\Conj(\Env(Q))$ is injective (Proposition \ref{prop11}).
-The construction of free racks/quandles has been extended in a recent work of Bardakov-Nasybullov \cite{bn} to so called $(G,A)$-racks/quandles.
-We prove that if $G$ is a bi-orderable group and $A\subseteq G$, then the corresponding $(G,A)$-racks/quandles are right-orderable (Theorem \ref{th3}).
+We determine a necessary condition for the left-orderability of a quandle $Q$ for which the natural map $Q\to\Conj(\Env(Q))$ is injective (Proposition \ref{prop11}).
+The construction of free racks/quandles has been extended in a recent work of Bardakov and Nasybullov \cite{bn} to so called $(G,A)$-racks/quandles.
+We prove that if $G$ is a bi-orderable group and $A$ a subset of $G$, then the corresponding $(G,A)$-racks/quandles are right-orderable (Theorem \ref{th3}).
 As a consequence, it follows that free quandles, in particular, quandles of trivial links are right-orderable (Corollary \ref{cor2}).
 In Section \ref{orderability-knot-quandle}, we prove that if all the roots of the Alexander polynomial of a fibered prime knot are real and positive, then its knot quandle is right-orderable (Corollary \ref{cor4}).
-As main results of this section, we prove that link quandles of certain non-trivial positive (or negative) links are not bi-orderable (Theorem \ref{th6}).
+In another main result of this section, we prove that link quandles of certain non-trivial positive (or negative) links are not bi-orderable (Theorem \ref{th6}).
 This includes non-trivial prime Montesinos links that are alternating positive (or negative) and knots of prime determinant that are alternating positive (or negative).
-Finally, in Section \ref{orderability-torus-quandle}, we prove that if $m,n\geq2$ are integers such that one is not a multiple of the other, then the link quandle of the torus link $T(m,n)$ is not right-orderable (Theorem \ref{th4}).
-As a consequence, we recover a result of Perron-Rolfsen that the knot group of a non-trivial torus knot is not bi-orderable (Corollary \ref{cor3}).
+In Section \ref{orderability-torus-quandle}, we prove that if $m,n\geq2$ are integers such that one is not a multiple of the other, then the link quandle of the torus link $T(m,n)$ is not right-orderable (Theorem \ref{th4}).
+As a consequence, we recover a result of Perron and Rolfsen that the knot group of a non-trivial torus knot is not bi-orderable (Corollary \ref{cor3}).
+Finally, in Section \ref{involutory-quandles-links}, we discuss left-orderability of involutory quandles of alternating links (Theorem \ref{thm-left-order}).